cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 {{% pageinfo %}}

-In this tutorial, we explain how to easily set up a preconfigured cluster of Pis using RaspberryOS while burning SD Cards from Windows 10.
+In this tutorial, we explain how to easily set up a preconfigured cluster of Pis using Raspberry PI OS while burning SD Cards from either a Windows 10 desktop/Laptop or a PI 4 using Raspberry PI OS 64 bit.
 The cluster is ready to boot after all cards have been burned.
 No other configuration is needed.
+You can chose to use 64-bit or 32-bit on the nodes for the cluster.

 **Learning Objectives**

 * Learn how to use cloudmesh-burn to create a RaspberryOS cluster
 * Test the cluster after burning
-* Use Windows 10 to conduct the burning
+* Use either Windows 10 or use a PI4 to conduct the burning

 **Topics covered**